Kaioh17/Clock_GUI/README.md

 Stopwatch: Track elapsed time with start, stop, and reset functionalities.

-Real-Time Clock: Displays the current time in the header.
+Real-Time Clock: Displays the current time in the header of all panels.

 Dynamic Button Styling: Visually indicates the active mode using custom button styles.

 Responsive UI: Switch between different modes seamlessly using buttons.
 Demo

-Technologies Used
+Technologies Used:

 Java (JDK 8+)